-How Do We Abide in Jesus?
-We abide in Him when follow His example and love, serve and support the Church which is His Body.
-When we abide in Jesus, we express this through generosity and devotion, especially in our stewardship and acts of personal generosity.
+How do we bear fruit for Jesus Christ?
+We bear fruit when follow His example and love, serve and support the Church which is His Body.
+We bear fruit through generosity and devotion, especially in the stewardship of His blessings in our life.
 Bearing fruit in the world is the visible result of our abiding in Christ.